 Primary lateral sclerosis (PLS)

 Primary lateral sclerosis (PLS) causes weakness in your voluntary muscles, such as those you use to control your legs, arms and tongue.
-Primary lateral sclerosis is a type of motor neuron disease, which causes muscle nerve cells to slowly die, causing weakness.
+Primary lateral sclerosis is a type of motor neuron disease that causes muscle nerve cells to slowly break down, causing weakness.

-Primary lateral sclerosis can happen at any age, but it's more common after age 40.
+Primary lateral sclerosis can happen at any age, but it usually occurs between ages 40 and 60.
 A subtype of primary lateral sclerosis, known as juvenile primary lateral sclerosis, begins in early childhood and is caused by an abnormal gene passed from parents to children.

-Signs and symptoms of primary lateral sclerosis typically take years to progress.
+Signs and symptoms of primary lateral sclerosis (PLS) usually take years to progress.
 They include:

-Less commonly, PLS begins in the tongue or hands, and then progresses down the spinal cord to the legs.
+Less commonly, PLS begins in your tongue or hands and then progresses down your spinal cord to your legs.